Chapter 10 Statistical Analysis

 OK, the basic idea behind the cluster analysis could be summarized as define the distances, set your cut-off and find the group.
 By this way, you might show potential relationships among samples.

-10.5 PLSDA
+10.5.2 PLSDA

-PLS-DA, OPLS-DA and HPSO-OPLS-DA (Qin Yang et al. 2017) could be used.
+PLS-DA, OPLS-DA and HPSO-OPLS-DA (Yang et al. 2017) could be used.

 Partial least squares discriminant analysis(PLSDA) was first used in the 1990s.
 However, Partial least squares(PLS) was proposed in the 1960s by Hermann Wold.
 Principal components analysis produces the weight matrix reflecting the covariance structure between the variables, while partial least squares produces the weight matrix reflecting the covariance structure between the variables and classes.
 After rotation by weight matrix, the new variables would contain relationship with classes.

 The classification performance of PLSDA is identical to linear discriminant analysis(LDA) if class sizes are balanced, or the columns are adjusted according to the mean of the class mean.
 If the number of variables exceeds the number of samples, LDA can be performed on the principal components.
 Quadratic discriminant analysis(QDA) could model nonlinearity relationship between variables while PLSDA is better for collinear variables.
 However, as a classifier, there is little advantage for PLSDA.
-The advantages of PLSDA is that this modle could show relationship between variables, which is not the goal of regular classifier.
+The advantage of PLSDA is that this model could show relationship between variables, which is not the goal of regular classifier.

 For o-PLS-DA, s-plot could be used to find features(Wiklund et al. 2008).